MicrosoftDocs/fabric-docs/docs/data-factory/connector-oracle-database.md

 - To use Oracle database connector, install Oracle Client for Microsoft Tools (OCMT) on the computer running on-premises data gateway.
 Here are the steps:

     1. Download 64-bit OCMT from the [Oracle Client for Microsoft Tools page](https://www.oracle.com/database/technologies/appdev/ocmt.html).
-    1. Open the downloaded .exe to begin the install process.
+    1. Open the downloaded .exe to start the installation.
         1. Select the **Next** button.

             :::image type="content" source="./media/connector-oracle-database/start-install.png" alt-text="Screenshot showing the install start page.":::